 |Mascot||May feel pressure, anxiety, and feel overwhelmed||Uses humor to distract from the family's core issues|

 |Addict/IP||May feel unlovable and rejected by family||Uses as a means to cope and distract from family's core issues|

-|Lost Child||May feel rejected, neglected, and experience depression||Blend in, don't make a scene|
+|Lost Child||May feel rejected, neglected, and experience depression||Blend in; don't make a scene|

 What Are the Roles in a Family?

-Family roles can be a huge influence on the conscious and unconscious choices that children within dysfunctional families grow up to make.
+Family roles and responsibilities can be a huge influence on the conscious and unconscious choices that children within dysfunctional families grow up to make.
 While a particular family role can feel challenging to separate yourself from, it is possible to work towards a healthier relationship with yourself and others.